tamtam888/MedicalCare/README.md

 - Enable real time or near real time transcription for clinical notes.
 - Allow therapists to create structured care plans for each patient.
 - Generate clear and professional treatment summary reports (PDF).
-- Offer a personal treatment calendar for scheduling and reminders.
+- Provide a built in treatment calendar for scheduling and reminders.
-- Maintain a full digital patient record stored locally on the client.
+- Maintain a full digital patient record, stored locally on the client.

 ---